taskcluster/taskgraph/docs/usage/setup.rst

    This isn't strictly necessary, but the format of the various Github events can vary considerably.
-By normalizing some of these values into variables early on, we can save considerable logic later on in the file.
+By normalizing some of these values into variables early on, we can save considerable logic later in the file.

    Here's `Fenix's .taskcluster.yml`_ for an idea of other variables that may be useful to define.